SurplusInterconnectionin Ohio

 Abundant Local Resources

-Over 1,843 GW of combined solar (1,646 GW) and wind (198 GW) potential exists within 6 miles of Ohio's thermal plants.
-This enormous renewable resource can enable clean energy deployment at existing interconnection points.
+Approximately 300 GW of combined solar (268 GW) and wind (32 GW) potential exists within 6 miles of Ohio's thermal plants.
+This local resource is more than ten times current state demand and can be deployed at existing interconnection points.

 Economic Crossover

-Approximately 16.9 GW of renewable energy (~15.0 GW solar + ~1.8 GW wind) can be economically integrated at Ohio thermal plants by 2030, using existing grid connections and avoiding lengthy queue delays.
+8.3 GW of renewable energy (6.4 GW solar and 1.8 GW wind) can be economically integrated at Ohio thermal plants by 2030.

 Renewable Interconnections